lakmal05/cryptohub-npm-package/Readme.md

 # CryptoHub

+`Goodbye to UUID: Introducing cryptothub — Your Ultimate Crypto-Based Identifier Generator`

 `CryptoHub is a JavaScript library that provides functionality for generating crypto IDs and encrypting/decrypting data using ASCII encoding algorithm`

 # Installation